Responsibility for Apartment Condition

 Emergency Phone Numbers

 Emergency Maintenance: Contact Building Manager first.
-If no answer, contact Larry Ousley at the number above.
+If there is no answer, contact Larry Ousley at the number above.

 Electric service is through Consumers Energy.
 Electricity will be billed directly to tenants.
 The Rental Manager will make the change to your name when you occupy the apartment and remove your name when you vacate the apartment.
 Heat and water are included in your rent, but we ask your cooperation in avoiding waste.
 Your air conditioner is connected to your apartment’s electrical system and operates through the warm air ducts.
 Air conditioning charges will be reflected on electricity bills.